 6. Belief.
 Just like the seed that hits the good soil, sometimes the message is embraced and lives are transformed.

-One or more of these can result when we tell others about Jesus.
+One or more of these can result when we share the gospel of Jesus.
 We can’t always predict those outcomes and the truth is, we aren’t responsible for the results, just the witnessing.
 However there is one outcome that is guaranteed when we share Jesus.
 Guaranteed.

 After threatening them further, they released them.
 They found no way to punish them because the people were all giving glory to God over what had been done.
 Acts 4:21